webarch-coop/ansible-role-ssh/README.md

 ## CI keys

-The content of the private key and the known hosts files can use used as GitLab CI env vars for SSH'ing to the server as root but only from the listed IP addresses.
+The content of the private key and the known hosts files can be used as GitLab CI env vars for SSH'ing to the server as `root` but only from the listed IP addresses.

 ## Repo